insolar/mainnet/README.md

    insolar-scripts/insolard/launchnet.sh -g
    ```

-   The launcher generates te necessary bootstrap data, starts a pulse watcher, and launches a number of nodes. <br>
+   The launcher generates the necessary bootstrap data, starts a pulse watcher, and launches a number of nodes. <br>
    In a local setup, the "nodes" are simply services listening on different ports.<br>

    The default number of nodes is 5.
 You can vary this number by commenting/uncommenting nodes in the `discovery_nodes` section in `scripts/insolard/bootstrap_template.yaml`.